solvcon/solvcon/doc/source/gas/oblique_shock_reflection.rst

 useful operations much more complex than settings.
 Any Python module can be imported for use.

-See :ref:`obrfgo` for the driving script of this example:
+See :download:`$SCSRC/examples/gas/obrf/go <../../../examples/gas/obrf/go>` for
-``$SCSRC/examples/gas/obrf/go``.
-SOLVCON separates apart the configuration and the execution of a simulation case.
+the driving script of this example.
+SOLVCON separates the configuration and the execution of a simulation case.
 The separation is necessary for distributed-memory parallel computing (e.g., MPI).
 Everything run in the driving script is about the configuration.
 The execution is conducted by code